xep426/DTWarp-Android/README.md

 # Android Dynamic Time Warping Library

-The example app provided lets you record a reference sequence of accellerometer values which can then be compared to a continuous stream of live accelerometer data.
-DTWarp is a basic Kotlin implementation of the [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.
-DTWarp will cache live data in a ring buffer and calculate the distance between the reference sequence and the live data every time it receives a new value.
+DTWarp is a Kotlin implementation of the [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.
+DTWarp caches float values in a ring buffer and calculates the distance between a reference sequence (provided during initialization) and the cached data every time it receives a new value.
 The smaller the calculated distance the more similar the two sequences being compared will be.
-Once a distance below a set threshold is computed the example app will halt.

-While the screenshot below only showcases a simple knock gesture detection, DTW is a state of the art algorithm which forms the basis for many complex machine learning algorithms.
+The example app lets you record a reference sequence of z-axis accellerometer values.
+This reference sequence can then be compared to a continuous live stream of z-axis accelerometer data.
+Once a distance below a set threshold is computed the example app will halt DTWarp execution.

 ![Image](https://media3.giphy.com/media/gHhreeLlak3Qph5fDQ/giphy.gif)